spopp20/MusicProgram/README.md

 ## Current State

+Added a "yarn seed-dev" command to seed a dev database with sample data

 The GraphQL API Server compiles and runs and proides an Admin interface to view the GraphQL schema and run queries.
+The GraphQL Playground runs GraphQL Queries and displays data.

 ## Setup

+Create an empty mysql database schema
+Copy the "env.example" file (which is publicly viewable) into a .env file that you create.
+Your ".env" file must never become publicly viewable since it will contain your actual database connection string.
-Create the mysql database and copy create your secret .env file with the actual connection string Your .env file should never be checked into the repository.
+Your .env file should never be checked into a code repository like GitHub

 ## Code Setup